 - 1/2 teaspoon vanilla extract

 - 2 tablespoons honey

-- 2. Spread the walnuts on a sheet pan and toast in the preheated oven for 6 minutes.
-Transfer to a plate to cool slightly.
+- Spread the walnuts on a sheet pan and toast in the preheated oven for 6 minutes.
+Dump onto a plate to cool slightly.
 Rub the nuts in a towel to remove the loose skins.

 - Grind the nuts in a food processor with 1/2 cup of the flour until very fine.
 In a medium bowl, combine the ground nuts, remaining flour, baking powder, and salt.